When and where is Harp Fest NZ 2023 taking place?

 When are tickets available for purchase?

-The earlybird ticket sales and concert ticket sales will be run through iTICKET, and in September 2022, you will be sent more information about important aspects of Harp Fest - such as choosing workshops, harp hire and masterclasses.
+The ticket sales and concert ticket sales will be run through iTICKET, and following registration, you will be sent more information about important aspects of Harp Fest - such as choosing workshops, harp hire and masterclasses.

-The early bird ‘three day’ ticket includes access to workshops, masterclasses (as observer), talks, and afternoon concerts for Saturday, Sunday and Monday.
+The ‘three day’ ticket includes access to workshops, masterclasses (as observer), talks, and afternoon concerts for Saturday, Sunday and Monday.

 All ‘three day’ ticket holders will receive an invitation to an exclusive Friday evening event to celebrate the opening of the festival.
 You will need to book for the Saturday and Sunday evening concerts if you would like to attend.